Skip to main content

 sort_field

-The numerical, timestamp, or string type fields to sort the returned array on.
+The timestamp field to sort the returned array on.
+No other data type is supported.

 sort_order